Houston Cease and Desist Letter Attorneys

 However, before sending a cease-and-desist letter, consult with your attorney to be sure that you understand the legal ramifications of doing so.

-What Happens if my Cease-and-Desist Letter Is Ignored?
+What Happens if My Cease and Desist Letter Is Ignored?

 If your letter is ignored, the next step is to file a lawsuit and ask the courts for a temporary restraining order to stop the prohibited activity immediately and prevent further damage to your business and reputation.
 You can also pursue financial damages or other remedies to repair the damage done to your business by the defendant.

-What Should You Do If You Receive a Cease-and-Desist Letter?
+What Should You Do If You Receive a Cease and Desist Letter?

-To schedule a consultation, contact our law firm onlineor call (713) 783-3110today
+To discuss a demand letter with a Houston attorney, contact our law firm online or call (713) 783-3110 today.

 Why Choose Our Team?